 WHERE: Las Vegas, Nevada

-Place your bets on the 6.5-acre Grand Pool Complex with four saltwater pools, 16 tricked-out cabañas, and waterfalls cascading into Backlot River—a 1,000-foot-long lazy river with a flowing current.
+Place your bets on the 6.6-acre Grand Pool Complex with five pools, three whirlpools, private cabañas, and waterfalls cascading into Backlot River—a 1,000-foot-long lazy river with a flowing current.
 Here you can float away your cares or get your groove on in one of the poolside party pods complete with daybeds, bottle service, and flat-screen TVs where you can queue up The Hangover or Oceans 11.
 Neighboring Backlot River is MGM’s Wet Republic Ultra Pool, where DJs spin on weekends March through October.
 This is when the river transforms from lazy to lively, meaning you can spill your drink and no one will notice.
-Of course the downside of dancing in a lazy river is that the current may cause you to lose your partner.
+Of course, the downside of dancing in a lazy river is that the current may cause you to lose your partner.

 WHERE: Orlando, Florida

-Putting the “z’s” in “lazy river,” the Four Seasons at Walt Disney World knows how to do it right.
+The Four Seasons Orlando at Walt Disney World® knows how to do it right.
 Their 11,008 square-foot “Drifters” flows under a cascading 9-foot waterfall, past mild rapids, and into a tropical rainforest setting.
 Water cannons are strategically placed along various points, meaning you can cool off with a gentle spray or take cover in a hanging wicker pod chair at The Cove.
 As you bob along the river or indulge in the adults-only pool (with underwater music), expect to be served complimentary platters of frozen fruit pops and smoothie shooters by waiters on the hour.
-If your nanny has the day off, you can join the kids at the waterslide, family pool, or splash zone where choreographed interactive fountains launch water 30 feet into the air.
+If your nanny has the day off, you can join the kids at the waterslide, family pool, or splash zone, where choreographed interactive fountains launch water 30 feet into the air.

 Las Ventanas al Paraíso, A Rosewood Resort